William Harnden Foster

 At the risk of using a hackneyed phrase, Bill Foster was, from head-to-toe, a class act.
 He was enormously talented, yet unfailingly modest, gracious, and generous — down-to-earth, in other words.
 He had the rare ability to move easily in any company, from prissy Boston Brahmins and high-powered captains of industry, to rough-and-tumble backwoodsmen and leather-hided professional handlers.
 His wit sparkled, too.
 As Bob Wehle puts it, “He did everything with style.”

 In ways large and small, Foster’s influence continues to be felt.
 The examples are endless: the Elhew strain, the New England Standard, the hold that his great book continues to have on the popular imagination, the timeless appeal of his art, the devotion to the highest ideals of sportsmanship that rubbed off on everyone who came in contact with him.
 Perhaps Earl Crangle says it best: “There was never anyone who could fill his shoes.”

 Thanks to Art Wheaton for providing the photo of Bill Foster and the two pointers.
 See his story about Foster published in The Ruffed Grouse Society, 2010: William Harnden Foster (1886 – 1941) A True Sporting Artist

 From “New England Grouse Shooting”

-Please visit the Art Gallery for more of William Harnden Foster’s work.
+Please visit the Art Galleries for more of William Harnden Foster’s work.